ndidplatform/ndidplatform.github.io/technical-overview.md

 data: '<PDF BINARY DATA>'
 ```

-AS node encrypts the response and sends it back to RP via NSQ.
+AS node encrypts the response and sends it back to RP via message queue.

 AS node adds transaction to blockchain: